MicrosoftDocs/memdocs/sccm/sum/plan-design/prerequisites-for-software-updates.md

  Internet Information Services (IIS) must be on site system servers in order to run the software update point, the management point, and the distribution point.
 For more information, see [Prerequisites for site system roles](../../core/plan-design/configs/site-and-site-system-prerequisites.md).

 ### Windows Server Update Services (WSUS)
- WSUS is necessary for software updates synchronization and for the software updates compliance assessment scan on clients.
-The WSUS server must be installed before you create the software update point site system role.
+ WSUS is necessary for software updates synchronization and for the software updates applicability scan on clients.
+The WSUS server must be installed before you create the software update point role.
 The following versions of WSUS are supported for a software update point:

 -   WSUS 10.0 (role in Windows Server 2016)
 -   WSUS 6.2 and 6.3 (role in Windows Server 2012 and Windows Server 2012 R2)